LeaderPortfolio

 Early Life

 Frank Joseph Fertitta III was born on February 24, 1962, in Las Vegas, Nevada.
-He is the son of Frank Fertitta Jr. and Victoria (née Broussard) Fertitta.
-Frank attended Bishop Gorman High School in Las Vegas, Nevada.
-He graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree from the business school.
+His father, Frank Fertitta Jr., established a legacy in the gaming industry, which would greatly influence Frank III's career.
+He graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree from the Marshall School of Business.

 Rise to Success